Reactor™ - The manual

 • Wave Board (V1) 1

-Quick Class configurations are configurations that work with a Quick Bar and selected controllers that have a section of 6 4-way buttons.
-To use them in Reactor, select a configuration supporting Quick Class for your panel, then fill the Quick Class selector with devices you want to control.
+Quick Class configurations work with a Quick Bar and selected controllers that have a section of six Four-Way buttons.
+Select a Quick Class configuration in Reactor and fill the selector with the devices you want to control.

 Routing Configurations

-The SKAARHOJ MegaPanel configurations usually consist out of one big configuration for several controllers, most of the time based around a TBlock (Left or Right)
+SKAARHOJ MegaPanel configurations typically consist of one large configuration for several controllers, often based around a T-Block (Left or Right).

-The default configurations usually provide a few easily configurable sections.
+The default configurations provide a few easily configurable sections.

 camera-adjustment-sections

-The User Section exists on all SKAARHOJ default configurations.
-It covers almost all components of a panel.
-When you create a behavior on the User Section the new behavior will overlay the ones defined below, therefore allowing you to easily change the function of a button even if it is defined somewhere deep in the default configuration.
+The User Section exists in all SKAARHOJ default configurations.
+It covers nearly all components of a panel.
+When you create a behavior in the User Section, the new behavior overlays those defined below, allowing you to easily modify button functions even if they are deeply embedded in the default configuration.

-The Camera Adjustments section is present on all camera related configurations (light/standard/pro classes).
-Depending on the selected camera the corresponding menu for this specific device core is loaded and can be customized here.
+The Camera Adjustments section is present in all camera-related configurations (Light/Standard/Pro Classes).
+The menu corresponding to the selected camera’s device core is loaded and can be customized here.

 1

-Wave Board V1 has an alternative setup utilizing the extra two buttons instead of the encoder.
+Wave Board V1 has an alternative setup utilizing two extra buttons instead of the encoder.

 Tips and Tricks